The Short Answer

 World Famous Tattoo Ink Limitless - Red 2 Tattoo Ink

-BEST FOR VIBRANT COLOR
+BEST FOR VIBRANT COLORWHAT'S ACTUALLY IN THAT BOTTLE

 Already have your design?
 Each design in our library includes the recommended aftercare protocol for its specific style and placement.
 Browse verified designs →